yoctoproject/vscode-bitbake/client/README.md

 ```shell
  $ $commandWrapper ". $pathToEnvScript $pathToBuildFolder && bitbake core-image-minimal"
 ```

-Here are some examples using the most popular bitbake wrappers.
-You can also control the directory from which they are started by using the `bitbake.workingDirectory` option:
+You can also control the directory from which they are started by using the `bitbake.workingDirectory` option as well as the shell environment variables with `bitbake.shellEnv`.

+Here are some examples using the most popular bitbake wrappers:
 ```json
 {
     "bitbake.commandWrapper": "docker run --rm -v ${workspaceFolder}:${workspaceFolder} crops/poky --workdir=${workspaceFolder} /bin/bash -c",